Timber and Conejo Schools

 Timber School was used for church services and many community activities.
 May Day celebrations and school picnics were especially popular.

 The Annual School Census, reported in May of 1900, lists Conejo School as having 25 students, and Timber School with 34 students.

-The original Timber School burned or was torn down and was replaced in 1924 by a new Timber School, designed in the Mission Revival architectural style by Roy C. Wilson, the first licensed architect in Ventura County.
-The new school was bigger, and had running water and electricity.
+The original Timber School was replaced in 1924 by a new two-room Timber School, designed in the Mission Revival architectural style by Roy C. Wilson, the first licensed architect in Ventura County.
+The new school, sited in front of the old, was bigger, and had running water and electricity.
+The old building was demolished in 1925.
 A Timber School Auditorium was constructed in 1948.